 WGC Mexico Championship betting tips & predictions – the WGC Mexico Championship was inaugurated in 1999 and is one of the four annual World Golf Championships.
 It is sanctioned and organised by the International Federation of PGA Tours.

 Since the start of the FedEx Cup in 2007, the tournament was played on the Blue Monster at Doral as part of the early season Florida Swing.
-However, last year the tournament moved to Club de Golf Chapultepec in Mexico City as part of a seven year agreement until 2023.
+However, in 2017 the tournament moved to Club de Golf Chapultepec in Mexico City as part of a seven year agreement.

 Historically Club de Golf Chapultepec is an important golf site as the original and primary site for the Mexican Open from 1944-1960.
 Since then, the club has hosted the competition on four occasions in the modern era (1974, 1981, 1991 & 2014).